The Crow: City of Angels

-The Crow: City of Angels is a 1996 American superhero film directed by Tim Pope from a screenplay by David S. Goyer.
-It is a sequel to the 1994 film The Crow and the second installment in The Crow film series.
+The Crow: City of Angels is a 1996 American superhero film directed by Tim Pope and written by David S. Goyer.
+It serves as a standalone sequel to the 1994 film The Crow in addition to being the second installment in The Crow film series.
+The film stars Vincent Pérez, Mia Kirshner, Richard Brooks, Iggy Pop, Thomas Jane and Thuy Trang.
+The film follows mechanic Ashe Corven (Pérez) who is murdered along with his son by a drug cartel, and is brought back to life by a crow to get his revenge.
+It received negative critic reviews.
+It was followed by the 2000 film sequel, The Crow: Salvation.

 Plot

-In Los Angeles, drug kingpin Judah Earl murders mechanic Ashe Corven and his eight-year-old son Danny after they witness a gang of Judah's henchmen murdering a fellow drug dealer, with his gang dumping Ashe and Danny's bodies into the harbor.
+In Los Angeles, drug kingpin Judah Earl has mechanic Ashe Corven and his eight-year-old son Danny murdered after they witness a gang of Judah's henchmen murdering a fellow drug dealer, with his gang dumping Ashe and Danny's bodies into the harbor.
+Sometime after, Judah force OD's one of his dealers for destroying his product without his consent despite the protest that his product was tainted.

-Sarah from The Crow is now an adult, working in a tattoo parlor by day and painting surreal images of death and resurrection in her apartment at night.
+The now adult Sarah Mohr works in a tattoo parlor by day and paints surreal images of death and resurrection in her apartment at night.
 She is haunted by disturbing dreams about Ashe and Danny.
 After a day's work in the tattoo parlor, Sarah is visited in her apartment by a large crow as she contemplates a ring that Eric Draven gave her.

-Sarah follows the crow to the harbor at night on All Saints' Day, and witnesses Ashe's resurrection and frantic escape from his watery grave before taking him to her apartment.
+Sarah follows the crow to the harbor at night on All Saints' Day, and witnesses Ashe's resurrection as he franticly escapes from his watery grave before being taken to her apartment.
 When Sarah tells Ashe he is dead, he panics and runs screaming into the night, ending up at his own home, where he relives the final moments of his life.

 Sarah arrives there to find Ashe brooding, and she explains that the Crow resurrected him so that he can exact revenge on the criminals who killed him and Danny.
-Guided by the crow, Ashe starts killing Judah's henchmen, one by one.
-Ashe first visits Spider-Monkey in a drug warehouse and interrogates him as to who else was involved in the murders before killing him by blowing up the building.
+Guided by the crow, Ashe decides to kill Judah's henchmen, one by one.
+Ashe dons the face paint with some leather attire and first visits Spider-Monkey in a drug warehouse and interrogates him as to who else was involved in the murders before blowing up the warehouse, engulfing Spider Monkey in flames while Ashe walked away unscathed with glass shards depicting a crow is left behind.
 Another of Judah's lackeys, Nemo, is spending the night at a peeping booth.
 Ashe appears in the booth and kills him, leaving a doll stuffed in his pants and a paper crow in his mouth.